monix/monix-connect/docs/mongodb.md

 ## Introduction

-_MongoDB_ is a _document database_ which means that stores data in _JSON-like documents_ and is much more expressive and powerful than the traditional _row/column_ model.
+_MongoDB_ is a _document database_, in which the data is stored in _JSON-like documents_ differing to the traditional _row/column_ model.
  It has a rich and expressive query language that allows you to filter and sort by any field with support for aggregations and other modern use-cases.
- The _Monix MongoDB_ connector offers a _non blocking_ and _side-effectful_ api that relies on the the underlying the [MongoDB Java Reactive Streams](https://docs.mongodb.com/drivers/reactive-streams) driver.
+ The _Monix MongoDB_ connector offers a _reactive_, _non blocking_ and _resource safe_ api, which relies in the underlying the [MongoDB Java Reactive Streams](https://docs.mongodb.com/drivers/reactive-streams) driver.
  The library is designed in four different parts:
   - __Database:__ Used to manage and dealing with _mongo databases_ and _collections_.
   - __Operation:__ It exposes single operations to delete, insert, replace and update _collections_.
   - __Sink:__ Implements the same operations as the _Operation_ api, but it in a streaming fashion.
   - __Source:__ Used to fetch data from the collections with _aggregate_, _count_, _distinct_ and _find_.

- Each of these components is explained in detail on the following sections, being _Operation_ and _Sink_ joined in the same section since they share
+ Each of these components is explained in detail in the following sections:

 ## Dependency